 MODE OF TRANSACTION: Lecture, Discussion, power point presentations, field visits

-- To prepare a report on the facilities present in any one special school and in an inclusive setting school of your city. - To develop teaching learning material to teach any one type of differently able child. - To prepare a report on the implementation of different policies related to inclusive education in an inclusive school.
+- To prepar report on the facilities present in any one special school and in an inclusive setting school of your city.
+To develop feaching learn teaching lowning material to teach any one type of differently able child.